Arzfeld (Verbandsgemeinde)

 Arzfeld is a Verbandsgemeinde ("collective municipality") in the district Bitburg-Prüm, in Rhineland-Palatinate, Germany.
 The seat of the Verbandsgemeinde is in Arzfeld.
+It was established in 1970 by the merger of the former Ämter Daleiden-Leidenborn and Waxweiler, and covers the western part of the district.
+Its area is 265.9 km2 and its population is 9,664 (December 2021).

 The Verbandsgemeinde Arzfeld consists of the following Ortsgemeinden ("local municipalities"):